yuvrajraghuvanshi/slack_app/Readme.md

 4. then it'll show you a bot token in "OAuth & Permissions"
 5. then copy that token and paste it in the .env file

+- Note on Environment Variables:
+The script requires a SLACK_TOKEN to be set in a .env file.
+For security reasons, I haven't included my personal .env file.
+Instead, users should create their own .env file in the project root with the following structure:

+SLACK_TOKEN=xoxb-your-slack-bot-token-here

+Please replace 'xoxb-your-slack-bot-token-here' with your actual Slack Bot User OAuth Token.

 ## Scripts